ksdavidc/kyoto-lesson.github.io/junior_coders/monday_pm/a_mon0500pm.md

 layout: default
 title: Getting Started with Scratch Jr. (Monday PM)

+# gi= gallery image.
+Place all the url (required) here, along with an (optional) label (goes above the image)
+# aand/or caption (below the image) and then paste the raw markdown in teh appropriate place.
+# more than one gallery can exist on a page.
 gilabel-01: Alien Monkey
 giurl-01: ./scratchProjects/Images/Y1R31AlienPlanetImages/Alien%20Monkey.jpg
 gicaption-01: Code for this character